 After that, set your washing machine for wash cycle time 30 minutes, for wash and rinse as well.

 Once the washing cycle is complete, you must run another cycle by using a warm water wash and a clod water rinse as well.

-Read more: How to paint t-shirts with fabric paint
+Read more: How to turn acrylic paint into fabric paint

 Add warm water to your bucket, make sure to use a large bucket.
 Also, you should add enough water to your bucket.
 Don’t use cold water, using warm water will give you the best result.